What is BOFU? Why It's Key to Closing Deals

 Marketing creates the assets; sales deploys them in prospect conversations.
 Modern sales enablement platforms centralize these resources for easy access.

-Conversion-Optimized Landing Pages
+Design Landing Pages That Convert

 BOFU landing pages should minimize friction: